Scope of application

 The time limit for late actions may be interrupted by the incapacity of the representative or the applicant under R142 EPC (J902/87).

-Focus on the loss of rights
+Focus on loss of rights

 In the event of a loss of rights, the EPO notifies the party under R112 EPC.

-It is often useful to request a decision at the same time as filing a request for restitutio in integrum and paying the corresponding official fee.
+It is often useful to request a decision at the same time as filing a request for restitutio in integrum while paying the corresponding official fee.
 If the EPO decides that the loss of rights was not justified, the restitutio official fee will be refunded as it was paid without cause.

 Exclusions